We represent homeowners in Harrison County (Second District) against negligent pest control companies.

 Mississippi's general statute of limitations for property damage claims is three years from the date you discovered (or reasonably should have discovered) the damage.
 The "discovery rule" matters here because termite damage is often hidden — Mississippi courts recognize that the clock typically starts when you first found out, not when the damage actually began.
 Because the timeline is fact-specific and missing it usually ends a case, you should speak to an attorney as soon as you suspect you have a claim.

 Almost never.
 Standard homeowner's insurance policies in Mississippi explicitly exclude termite damage as "gradual deterioration" or "maintenance-related" damage.
 The good news: your pest control contract is usually the real source of recovery.
-If the company was negligent, their commercial liability insurance is what pays — and recoveries on these cases routinely range from $100,000 to $600,000 or more depending on the extent of damage.
+If the company was negligent, their commercial liability insurance is typically what pays — and Mississippi law allows recovery for repair costs, diminished value, and in cases of bad faith, punitive damages.

 No. A termite bond is a contract between you and the pest control company, and a contract that is not honored can absolutely be enforced through a lawsuit.
 Many bonds also limit the company's liability to "retreatment" rather than repair — but those limitations can often be challenged when the company has acted in bad faith or breached the underlying duty of care.
 Don't let a pest control company tell you "your bond doesn't cover this" without an independent review.